Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 Notice that the condition `n != 0` is tested just after a number is read, allowing the loop to terminate as soon as possible.
 Also note that there are two identical calls of `scanf`, which is often hard to avoid when using `while` loops.

-## The do Statement
+## 6.2 The `do` Statement

-The `do` statement is closely related to the `while` statement, in fact, the do statement is essentially just a `while` statement whose controlling expression is tested *after* each execution of the loop body.
+The `do` statement is closely related to the `while` statement, in fact, the `do` statement is essentially just a `while` statement whose controlling expression is tested *after* each execution of the loop body.
 The `do` statement has the form

 ```C
 do statement while ( expression ) ;